monijesuj/Road-sign-classification-on-keras/README.md

 python src/chatpi.py
 ```

-Alternatively, use the provided Jupyter Notebook in `/notebooks` for an interactive experience:
+Alternatively, you can use the provided Jupyter Notebook:

 ```sh
 jupyter notebook notebooks/BotProject.ipynb